repetier/Repetier-Firmware/README.txt

 "Configuration.h" and edit the paramaters, to fir your RepRap.
 All parameters are documented in the file, so no further explanation is required.
 Connect your board, select the correct COM-Port under Tools->Serial Port and the correct Board under Tools->Board.
-Klick the "Upload" button.
+Click the "Upload" button.
 After a while your new firmware should be uploaded and ready to start.
 If the upload doesn't start, after the files are compiled, try pressing the reset button on your board.